District Leader Nominations

 Step Into Leadership

-Applications are now open for appointed and elected positions in District 101 for the 2017-18 Toastmasters year.
+Applications are now open for appointed positions in District 101 for the next Toastmasters year (July 1, 2022-June 30, 2023).
 For role descriptions and qualifications, refer to this Call for Nominations.
-Please submit your Nomination Form and Officer Agreement and Release Statement to Katherine Pratt at email@example.com.
+Please submit your Nomination Form and Officer Agreement and Release Statement to the DLC Chair, Tony DeLeon, at firstname.lastname@example.org.
 You can find more information on our District geography on the Area and Division alignment map here.

 Elected Positions include: District Director, Program Quality Director, Club Growth Director, and Division Directors.
-All candidates for elected positions must attend a candidate interview session on March 11.
-Nominations for elected positions are open now.
+All candidates for elected positions attended a candidate interview session by March 6, 2022.

-Mandatory District Leader training will be held on June 17 and July 22 for District 101.
-Please save both dates if you are applying.
+Mandatory District Leader training will be held in June 18, 2022 and July 16, 2022.
 These are two different trainings and you must attend both.